 This site is intended for healthcare professionals

-Mental Health Today and its readers make these calls for the mental health content set to enter the national curriculum next year:
+Mental Health Today and its readers have made these calls for the mandatory mental health lessons set to feature in all schools in England from September 2020:

 The language used must be demonstrably shaped by lived experience, psychologists, doctors, teachers and parents together.